Max Cantor: Career

 Cantor wrote for The Village Voice about ibogaine as a cure for heroin addiction, and had taken an interest in the cult surrounding East Village cannibal/murderer Daniel Rakowitz.

 Death

 He died from a heroin overdose at the age of 32.
-At the time he died, he was conducting research and writing a book about Rakowitz and the murder of dancer Monika Beerle.
+At the time he died, he was conducting research and writing a book about Daniel Paul Rakowitz and the murder of dancer Monika Beerle.